Quantum bit threads of MERA tensor network in large $c$ limit: Towards a Tensor Network/Flow correspondence

+where $D$ is the region $D_{ABC}+D_B-D_{AB}-D_{BC}$.
+That means for an arbitrary region in a network the Gauss' theorem is always tenable. $\rho$ can be viewed as density of tensors and should satisfy the following two properties:

 where $\rho_M$ is a positive constant.
 The first constraint implies finiteness of the density.
-From \eqref{3.1.2}, it is straightforward to get

-where $D$ is the region $D_{ABC}+D_B-D_{AB}-D_{BC}$.
-That means for an arbitrary region in a network the Gauss' theorem is always tenable.
 The second term of last equality in (\ref{a.5}) is the flux and can be denoted by $\mathcal D$.
 Eq. (\ref{a.5}) indicates that the flux $\mathcal{D}$ of the region $D$ can be also calculated by a volume integral instead of a surface integral

-This implies that a flow is incoming from the bottom up of the casual diamond.
+This implies that a flow is incoming from the bottom of the casual diamond.
 Meanwhile, the constraint $|\rho| \le \rho_M$ implies the flux is bounded by

 So what does the flux stand for in this picture?
 It turns out that it is more reasonable if we regard the flux $\int_{C_A} f$ as the logarithm of the rank of $\beta(G,a;\mathcal T)$ \cite{footnote2}.
-In other words, we have treated edges on $A$ as inputs and edges on $C_A$ as outputs as shown in FIG.\ref{in-out}(a), and the flux is given by
+In other words, we have treated edges on $A$ as inputs and edges on $C_A$ as outputs as shown in FIG.\ref{in-out}, and the flux is given by

-Assume we have chosen a tensor assignment that makes the $rank\ \beta(D_A)$ maximal.
-From QMF/QMC conjecture one can obtain immediately that:
+Assuming that we have chosen a tensor assignment that makes the $rank\ \beta(D_A)$ maximal.
+From QMF/QMC conjecture one has:

 The second equality holds when the QMF/QMC theorem is satisfied.